Stardown-app/Stardown/docs/develop.md

 Here are the steps Stardown goes through with each user interaction (except on the options page):

-1. The user interacts with the extension by clicking the icon or choosing a context menu option.
+1. The user interacts with the extension by clicking the icon, choosing a context menu option, or using the keyboard shortcut.
 This interaction is received in the background script.
 2. The background script gets some data about the interaction, may process the data a little, and then sends it to the content script.
 3. The content script does most or all of the data processing needed, writes markdown to the clipboard, and sends the background script some info about whether it succeeded and what to tell the user.
 4. The background script tells the user whether all of this succeeded by showing a green check (✓) for success or a red X (✗) for failure on the extension's icon, and possibly a system notification.
 (Any error notifications are always shown.
 Warning and/or success notifications are shown if the user chose that in settings.)